bailey-lab/merge_probe_sets/README.md

 probes from several different probesets.
-It takes (or excludes) a subset of probes of interest from several different mip_arms files, and produces a new project folder containing a merged mip_arms file and mipsets.csv file that have only the probes of interest.
+It takes (or excludes) a subset of probes of interest from several different mip_arms files, and produces a new project folder containing a merged mip_arms file and mipsets.csv file that have only the probes you want.
 This new merged folder can then serve as a project folder for running miptools wrangler.
 For each merger, you'll need to provide (in the merge_probe_sets.yaml file):
  - a list of mip_arms files you'd like to merge